Identifies absolute outliers and their proportions for a single species.

 Value

-of absolute outliers, best outlier detection method or data frame of absolute outliers and their
+vector or dataframe of absolute outliers, best outlier detection method or data frame of absolute outliers and their

 proportions